my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **On A4142**:

--   when you see <span style='color:chartreuse'>two red squares</span>, you start moving to the right lane;
+-   when you see <span style='color:#32CD32'>two red squares</span>, you start moving to the right lane;
 -   when you see the sign, be prepared to move to the slip road;
--   be cautious of <span style='color:chartreuse'>the traffic light changing fast</span>, the green light allows only 4-5 cars, you don't want to tail the front car very close; you might need to stop abruptly;
+-   be cautious of <span style='color:#32CD32'>the traffic light changing fast</span>, the green light allows only 4-5 cars, you don't want to tail the front car very close; you might need to stop abruptly;

 ___